How to Store Your Leather Bags Properly

 • Let the compound dry.
 Follow the instructions for the recommended drying time in the leather repair kit.
 Avoid touching or placing objects on the repaired area.

 Arrange and organize your bags for optimal longevity and shape maintenance.
 If you have multiple bags to store, consider using shelf dividers to create separate compartments for each bag so they don't lean or collapse onto each other.
-Or invest in purse inserts or organizers to maintain bag shape and support.
+You can invest in purse inserts or organizers to maintain bag shape and support.

 STUFF BAGS WITH ACID-FREE TISSUE PAPER OR BUBBLE WRAP